 4th Grade Social Studies - San Antonio and Austin, TX

 Take your 4th graders to Austin and San Antonio to experience first-hand what they're learning in social studies!
 In Austin students explore the Texas State Capitol with a focus on the legislative process.
 Then it’s off to San Antonio where the story of the Texas Revolution comes to life as your young historians tour The Alamo.
-At the Witte Museum students learn about ‘chuck box cuisine from ‘Cookie’, a historical reenactor straight from the trail, and explore interactive exhibits and historical artifacts to learn about daily life, the changing landscape, and earning a living in 1800s Texas.
+At the Witte Museum students experience how the people of the lower Pecos region lived long ago through a variety of hands-on activities including creating rock art, processing the lechugilla plant, and using atlatls to “hunt” deer.
 The best part is, we handle the details so you don't have to.
 Charter bus?
 Check.
 Fun, meaningful, TEKS-based curriculum for the entire day?
 Check.
 Travel with us through Texas History on a day your students won't soon forget!

 "I love all these kids learn in one day.
 It makes our job so much easier when we get to the units that relate to the content seen during our trip."